|

 sandstone or granite.

-The site may be saturated or well drained but non the less wet, either
+The site may be saturated or well drained but non the less wet,

-sheltered or exposed and in many case fertile, as seaweed or manure may
+sheltered or exposed and in many cases can be fertile,

-have been added to the soil.
 Whatever the case MM05 provides

 species which will tolerate these conditions and form a beautiful